Rust-SDL2/rust-sdl2/README.md

     sdl2 = "0.25"
 ```

-Alternatively, pull it from GitHub
+Alternatively, pull it from GitHub to obtain the latest version from master

 ```toml
     [dependencies.sdl2]